Spectral integration of linear boundary value problems: Properties of spectral integration

-Greengard \cite{Greengard1991} has emphasized that when spectral integration is used to solve a linear boundary value problem, the number of grid points should be adequate to resolve the solution but, most importantly, need not resolve the Green's function.
-For example, the solution of the linear boundary value problem $(D^{2}-a^{2})u=-(\pi^{2}+a^{2})\sin\pi y$ with boundary conditions $u(\pm1)=0$ is $u=\sin\pi y$.
+The solution of the linear boundary value problem $(D^{2}-a^{2})u=-(\pi^{2}+a^{2})\sin\pi y$ with boundary conditions $u(\pm1)=0$ is $u=\sin\pi y$.
 The solution can be represented with machine precision on a Chebyshev grid that uses slightly more than $20$ points.
-If $a=10^{6}$ it will take a Chebyshev grid with around $10^{4}$ points to resolve the Green's function.
+If $a=10^{6}$ it will take a Chebyshev grid with $M>2\times10^{4}$ points to resolve the Green's function at the boundaries.
 Spectral integration can solve this boundary value problem using a Chebyshev grid with $20$ or $30$ points even if $a=10^{6}$.
 In this section, we explain the rather roundabout manner in which spectral integration comes to acquire this property.

 If $x$ is the solution of the matrix system $Ax=b_{1}+b_{2}$ and $x_{1},\: x_{2}$ are the solutions of $Ax_{1}=b_{1},\: Ax_{2}=b_{2}$, then $x=x_{1}+x_{2}$ if $A$ is nonsingular.
 In machine arithmetic and in the presence of rounding errors, this linear superposition property will be true only approximately.
 This section deals with discretization errors and not rounding errors.
 Therefore we will assume this linear superposition property.